 So how should you untangle yourself from the strangling ties of career stagnation?

 Identify the problem: Invest some time in identifying the core reason for your disengagement with your current career status.
-Is it really the work in your present job role that is mind-numbingly demanding or is it the demanding 2-hour commute that saps all motivation out of your being?
-Indeed, it is no small feat to even acknowledge that your career is in a status quo.
+Is it really the work in your present job role that is mind-numbingly demanding or is it the demanding 2-hour commute that saps all enthusiasm out of your being?
+Indeed, it is no small feat to even acknowledge that you are stuck in a career rut and your career growth has reached a status quo.
 Most people brush away the signs in denial, often thinking it to be a temporary phase that will eventually pass.
 If you are cognizant of the bottlenecks, then you are in a much better standing than most people.
 So, dig harder and unravel the specific triggers in your current situation that result in these episodes of disappointment.

 Introspect and question yourself: At the end of a work-day, assess your performance to trace the activities that gave you satisfaction as opposed to ones that just led to conflicting discussions with no result.
 If you spent a small portion of your day doing your favorite part of the job while being occupied with monotonous, un-challenging work for the rest of the day, then take the initiative to raise this concern with your superiors or co-workers.
 Ask yourself whether you feel you are at the same place you were a year ago in terms of your job responsibilities.
 Think if a part of this is because you were passive and not pro-active enough to step-up and state your accomplishments and strengths to demand a promotion.
 Do you think that the tools and learning avenues available in your organization are not targeted to your functional area which, in turn, is stifling your efforts to bring innovation and creativity to your work?
 Many organizations, these days offer learning programs to high-performing employees to augment their skill base along with providing reimbursement in case an employee wants to enroll in a technical course with an external institute.